For every woman, beauty is a symbol of power, respect and self-confidence; her image is her letter of introduction to the outside world. Motivated by

 - Short hands as well as thin.

-At this time, the use of scented creams or perfumes was used to hide bad odors caused by dirt or lack of bathroom.
+At this time, the use of scented creams or perfumes was used to hide bad odours caused by dirt or lack of bathrooms.

 Those who suffer from a disease choose to use more makeup than normal, thus hiding said condition.